gardehal/3d-printing/created/clip-buckle/README.md

   1. Convert to SVG (based on [this](https://designbundles.net/design-school/how-to-convert-a-jpeg-to-svg-in-inkscape) guide)
     1. Select file.
 Resize if necessary.
     1. Select image and click Path -> Trace Bitmap
-    1. Click run? and wait for tracing to complete
+    1. Select single, click "Apply" and wait for tracing to complete
-    1. Once tracing is complete, click and drag the SVG? away from the image.
+    1. Once tracing is complete, click and drag the image away from the SVG.
     1. Delete or hide original image.
-    1. Click image metadata?, resize, fit to object?
+    1. Optional: Cut out the parts that are not important.
+This will same some time importing to TinkerCad.
+      1. Select "Create rectangles or squares" in the menu on the left side of document (hotkey R).
+      1. Make a rectangle over the content you want to keep (use white fill in rectangle for best result).
+      1. Select the pointer (hotkey S).
+      1. Select SVG and rectangle.
+      1. Click Object -> Mask -> Set
+      1. Set margin to at least 100 in Document Properties mentioned in next step.
+    1. Click File -> Document Properties
+    1. Under "Custom size" section, expand "Resize page to content...", select the SVG, and press the "Resize page to drawing or selection" button (select SVG and press hotkey Ctrl + Shift + R).
     1. Save as "Optimized SVG"
   1. Import SVG to TinkerCad
     1. Click "Import" top right.